Towards Generalization and Simplicity in Continuous Control: Problem Formulation and Methods

 \subsection{Policy Architecture}

-We first consider a linear policy that directly maps from the observations to the motor torques.
-We use the same observations as specified in the Gym-v1 tasks which include joint positions, joint velocities, and for some tasks, information related to contacts.
-Thus, the policy mapping is $a_t \sim \mathcal{N} (Ws_t + b, \sigma)$, and the goal is to learn $W$, $b$, and $\sigma$.
+\paragraph{Linear policy:} We first consider a linear policy that directly maps from the observations to the motor torques.
+We use the same observations as used in prior work which includes joint positions, joint velocities, and for some tasks, information related to contacts.
+Thus, the policy mapping is \hbox{$a_t \sim \mathcal{N} (Ws_t + b, \sigma)$}, and the goal is to learn $W$, $b$, and $\sigma$.
 For most of these tasks, the observations correspond to the state of the problem (in relative coordinates).
 Thus, we use the term states and observations interchangeably.
 In general, the policy is defined with observations as the input, and hence is trying to solve a POMDP.

-Secondly, we consider a more expressive policy based on Fourier features of the observations.
+\paragraph{RBF policy:} Secondly, we consider a parameterization that enriches the representational capacity using random Fourier features of the observations.
 Since these features approximate the RKHS features under an RBF Kernel \cite{Rahimi07}, we call this policy parametrization the RBF policy.
-These features are constructed as:
+The features are constructed as:

 where each element $P_{ij}$ is drawn from $\mathcal{N}(0,1)$, $\nu$ is a bandwidth parameter chosen approximately as the average pairwise distances between different observation vectors, and $\phi$ is a random phase shift drawn from $U[-\pi, \pi)$.
 Thus the policy is $a_t \sim \mathcal{N} (Wy_t + b, \sigma)$, where $W$, $b$, and $\sigma$ are trainable parameters.
-This architecture can also be interpreted as a two layer neural network: the bottom layer with fixed random weights and sinusoidal activation and the top with learned weights and linear activation.
+This architecture can also be interpreted as a two layer neural network: the bottom layer is clamped with random weights, a sinusoidal activation function is used, and the top layer is finetuned.
+The principal purpose for this representation is to slightly enhance the capacity of a linear policy, and the choice of activation function is not very significant.